goauthentik/authentik/website/integrations/services/vikunja/index.md

 ## What is Vikunja

 > Vikunja is an Open-Source, self-hosted To-Do list application for all platforms.
-It is licensed under the GPLv3.
 >
 > -- https://vikunja.io/